pingcap/docs-cn/tools/lightning/deployment.md

     # This value affects the memory usage of tikv-importer.
     # Must not exceed the max-open-engines setting for tikv-importer.
     table-concurrency = 8

     # The concurrency number of data.
 It is set to the number of logical CPU
     # cores by default.
 When deploying together with other components, you can
     # set it to 75% of the size of logical CPU cores to limit the CPU usage.
     #region-concurrency =

+    # The maximum I/O concurrency.
+Excessive I/O concurrency causes an increase in
+    # I/O latency because the disk's internal buffer is frequently refreshed,
+    # which causes the cache miss and slows down the read speed.
+Depending on the storage
+    # medium, this value might need to be adjusted for optimal performance.
+    io-concurrency = 5

     # Logging
     level = "info"